Online safety policy

 Reviewing your policies and online safety provision

-SWGfL, partners in the UKSIC, has produced a number of resources which allow organisations to review their policies and e-safety provision.
+SWGfL have produced a number of resources which allow organisations to review their policies and online safety provision.

 Policies for schools

-The templates provide guidance, an indication of what should be included and a flexible approach allowing each school or organisation to challenge, consider and debate.
+These policy templates from SWGfL provide an indication of what should be included within an orgnaisation’s online safety policy but with a flexible approach allowing each school or organisation to challenge, consider and debate.

 (www.360safe.org.uk) – a free, award-winning, self-review online tool specifically for schools.
 Contains resource links and a number of template policies you can use as you go through the review process.
-Over 11,000 schools across the UK have registered to use the tool.
+Over 15,000 schools across the UK have used the tool.

 Policies for organisations other than schools